heremaps/xyz-documentation/docs/cli/space-invader/index.md

-# Data Hub Space Invader
+# Space Invader

-Data Hub Space Invader lets you inspect and analyze data, properties, and tags in a Data Hub Space.
+Space Invader lets you inspect and analyze data, properties, and tags in a Space.

 It uses the tile query feature of the Tangram.js API to read, count and store all tags in the vector tiles loaded for map display, saving a second query to the Data Hub endpoint.